 While this specific blend hasn’t been studied, there is some research on its individual ingredients.

-And, royal jelly, which contains a fatty acid called 10-HDA has been linked to low mental energy in animals when we’re not getting enough.
-This fatty acid supports a protein called “brain-derived neurotropic factor.”
+And, royal jelly, which contains a fatty acid called 10-HDA has to low mental energy in animals when we’re not getting enough.
+This fatty acid supports a protein called “.”

 A bonus of this product: it’s liquid, which Stein says promotes the nootropics bioavailability — or how well the body is able to absorb it.